addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 ------
 The following table shows the default limits for the components utilized in this exercise.

-NOTE: You can view all your EC2 limits and request increases by clicking on 'Limits' in the navigation pane of the EC2 console.

 .. list-table::
    :widths: 25, 25
    :header-rows: 0